sergiofgonzalez/js-application-design/chapter02-build-tasks-and-flows/README.md

 ## 009-bundling-through-concatenation
 Illustrates how to use concatenation of static assets using `grunt-contrib-concat`.
 In the example, the JavaScript files found in `public/js` are concatenated in a `bundle.js` file.
 The same approach could be applied to CSS files.

+## 010-asset-minification
+Illustrates how to implement minification of JavaScript resources using `grunt-contrib-uglify`.
+In the example, each of the files found in `public/js` is minified and copied to `build/js`.
+The same approach could be applied to CSS files.